Gender Balance in Arts Education (2015-2018)

 The research component of the project aims (1) to map the gender balance in the field, (2) to identify gender equality strategies and (3) to analyse institutional attitudes towards the deployment of these strategies.
 In addition we look at assessment processes and ask: what is assessed and what are the criteria for excellence in the arts?

 Since its inception in 2015, the project has developed several equality strategies with a specific emphasis on awareness and positive feedback for those who engage in gender equality work.
 Rewarding people through prizes and attention, publishing articles, organising seminars for leaders, and giving acknowledgement to women in the field are some of the strategies we employ.
-The ending of the project will be marked by the international conference ‘Music and Gender in Balance’ in April 2018.
+The ending of the project was marked by the international conference ‘Music and Gender in Balance’ in April 2018.